eparsonnet93/ekpmeasure/README.md

 #### Version 0.1.4

 **12/2/21**
 - Added experiments module with `ferroelectric` experiments.
 This contains both relaxation (`_relaxation`) and switching (`_switching`) experiments.
-These consist of self contained jupyter notebooks that can be installed by `python -m ekpmeasure.experiments.ferroelectric.<experiment_name>`.
+These consist of self contained jupyter notebooks that can be installed by `python -m ekpy.experiments.ferroelectric.<experiment_name>`.
 For more see the experiment specific README for [relaxation](https://github.com/eparsonnet93/ekpmeasure/tree/main/src/ekpmeasure/experiments/ferroelectric/_relaxation) or [switching](https://github.com/eparsonnet93/ekpmeasure/tree/main/src/ekpmeasure/experiments/ferroelectric/_switching)
 - Bug fix on `Data.sort`

 **11/16/21**